Chapter 1:- What's going on here?

 The alien problem all came forward after my little Hawaiian vacation.
 After coming back I made the mistake of leaking what I had seen there to Cleo.
 He is the educated one.
-He is the one Doug, Doogs, Doogie, always likes to swear at - cause Doogie thinks Cleo sold out to the system by going to school and getting a degree.
+He is the one Doug, Doogs, Doogie, Doogs sounding like noob but with a D, always likes to swear at - cause Doogie thinks Cleo sold out to the system by going to school and getting a degree.
 But now he owes thousands for it and there aren't any jobs, not jobs that he was schooled for anyways, and he wouldn't take the shit jobs.
 So they are after him for the loans and now he is in hiding.
-Yes, he has government student loans.
 So he lives with us and swallows the wet cat poop Doogie throws at him.
 He sleeps on the sofa, our public litter box.
 Sadly dirty, only because we don't vacuum much but it beats the Fema camps which is where everyone goes if they don't pay.

 Doogie could be convincing.
 But the problem was, as always, proving points.
 And the wonder smoke that he got from his contacts.
 The clinic.
 A card would be great, but then your I.D'd and the DMV receives that information, and then it's archived for some soul branding purpose of the likes only those of a Gestapo mentality can celebrate.
 Of course Cleo and I didn't mind the baked part, it gave our conversations a type of narration, a crust, it kept the lens dull and blurry.
 A better writer wrote; a darkly lens.
 It shielded us from the possibility of the situation of being too real and uneatable.
 Remember we're in our reality, not that other real one, the real one being too much to bear - a burden imposed by the insane corporation mantra of huge bellied CEOs rolling nude in gold minted coins covered in syrup.